vinitgaikwad0810/Heroku-Shopping-Cart-AWS-NoSQL-Service/neo4j-recommendation/README.md

+# Neo4j -> Product Catalog Decision                                   [DATE: Saturday April 30, 2016]

+Now that I have my Neo4J recommemendation server up and running.
+It was time to work on a focus area which was not take by any member of the team.
+However, We still wanted to have that area.
+I am talking about Mongo powered catalog.
+We had team meeting yesterday about it.
+It was decided to have Product Schema in Mongo Server.
+Mongo Server would be part of the data base layer.

+I started looking at the resources on the web. for the product catalog design.
+The schema must contain general product information.

+{
+  sku: "00e8da9b",
+  type: "Football Kit",
+  title: "Man United Jersey",
+  description: "by Sir Alex Ferguson",
+  asin: "B0000A118M",

+  shipping: {
+    weight: 10,
+    dimensions: {
+      width: 50,
+      height: 40,
+      depth: 2
+    },
+  },

+  pricing: {
+    list: 125,
+    retail: 110,
+    savings: 10,
+    pct_savings: 10
+  },

+  details: {
+    title: "Manchester United is one of the largest club in the world",
+    artist: "Sir Alex Ferguson",

+        ...
+    Related Products: [
+      "Tottenham Jersey",
+      "Leceister Jersey"
+    ],
+  },
+}

+The Schema has related products.
+We have Neo4J to dynamically find related products.
+So that will probably not be necessary.
+We have also given a thought about having

 # Neo4j -> Development, Coding and Testing Activity [DATE: Saturday April 23, 2016]

 We have setup the local instance of Neo4j, graph database last time around.
 Architecture was decided to be REST.
 I believe my individual preparation for my part is going strong.
 It is time to interact with my fellow team members for the interfaces.
 Unmesh and Preeti are working on Heroku-Front End and Mongo product catalog.
 Questions needed to be answered,